Liebenauer Stadium: Facts

 The Merkur-Arena has an official capacity of 15,400 in 27 sectors.
-The away fans are normally in sector 8, which has a capacity of about 750.
-When more away fans are expected, sector 9 with about 750 seats is also given to the away team and sometimes even also sector 10.
 At Champions League games of the SK Sturm Graz, some additional platforms were built so that the stadium had a capacity of 16,000 spectators.
 Furthermore, the stadium has a wheelchair area.

 The first game in the "new" UPC-Arena was the 125th derby between SK Sturm Graz and Grazer AK (4:0).

 The field equipped with undersoil heating has a size of 105 x 68 metres.

 The stadium hosted a World Cup qualifier between Austria and Faroe Islands on 5 September 2009 which ended in 3–1 victory for the home team.
 It also hosted an international friendly between England and Japan on 30 May 2010.
 England had been training in Irdning, a small village in the Austrian Alps, in preparation for the 2010 FIFA World Cup.
 The match ended 2–1 to England, courtesy of two own goals by Japan.